aws-samples/aws-serverless-workshops/MachineLearning/1_DataProcessing/README.md

 ### Step 1: Create an S3 Bucket
 This is where your data will live before, during, and after formatting.
 It's also where your machine learning model will output to.

-We recommend creating a file in Cloud9 where you can compile a few values.
-If you follow our detailed instructions, the file will be created for you in the home directory.
-If you want attempt the steps on your own, we recommend creating the file in your home directory to match our convention.
-In the end, the file will have the following values:
-1. Your bucket name
-1. The URL for your SQS queue
-1. The Amazon Resource Name (ARN) for your SQS queue

 <details>
 <summary>Create an S3 bucket with a globally unique name and save the name to a scratchpad.txt file that we will use later.
 (Expand for detailed instructions)</summary><p>